ClusterHQ/flocker/docs/gettingstarted/postgres.rst

 =====================

 We can now use the ``psql`` client on our host machine (you will need to install this if you do not already have it) to connect to the PostgreSQL server running inside the container.
-Connect using the client to the IP address of our virtual machine, using the port number we exposed in our application config.
+Connect using the client to the IP address of our virtual machine, using the port number we exposed in our application configuration.

 .. code-block:: console